pro-cms/voyager/docs/plugins/introduction.md

 {% hint style="info" %}
 One package can provide multiple plugins.
-For example, a plugin could provide multiple widgets or even different types of plugins like a theme and widgets.
+For example, a plugin could provide multiple themes or even different types of plugins like authorization and authentication.
 All plugins can be enabled/disabled independently.
 Make sure they don't depend on each other!
 {% endhint %}